forrestbaer/launchpad-pro-multimidi/README.md

 [![Build Status](https://travis-ci.org/dvhdr/launchpad-pro.svg?branch=master)](https://travis-ci.org/dvhdr/launchpad-pro)

-# Launchpad Pro
+# Launchpad Pro MultiMIDI
+## DigiPADr - The Refactor

 Open source firmware for the Novation Launchpad Pro grid controller!
-By customising this code, you can:
+A structure based on Atomic Design principals for:

+- Providing guidance to structuring code in the form of
+- Atoms: the parts that make up the precise, myopic core functionality (going deeper than buttons because that's all LPP is): visual, time, midi, function
+- Molecules: Buttons/Pads (the basic unit on LPP), Music Constructs, Time Constructs, IO
+- Organisms: Sets of Pads, Sets of Time, and Sets of Data
+- Environments: "Pages" or Surfaces, State, and Overlays (the Top Level Units)

+With this structure you can focus more on creating:
 - Implement your own unique standalone apps
 - Create chorders, sequencers, light shows, games and more
 - Have fun!